 - The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

 One exception that permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the college in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Regents; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Wartburg College to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:

 Your records are available to faculty and administration for internal educational purposes only.

 Any inquirer will be given only “directory information,” including your enrollment status, major, period of enrollment, graduation date, address, phone, photograph, email address, date of birth, guardian’s name, and high school name.

-One official transcript will be issued you at no cost; additional official transcripts cost $4 each.
-All transcript requests must be made 24 hours in advance in person or in writing.
-Grades, grade point averages, and your academic status are not released to other institutions or individuals without your consent.
-An online transcript request form is available on the Wartburg website.
-Click on “Academics” or use the following address:
+Wartburg releases official transcripts only on security paper.
+One official transcript will be issued at no cost; additional official transcripts cost $4 each.
+All transcript requests must be made 24 hours in advance in person or in writing because signature of the student is required.
+A transcript request form is available through the Registrar’s webpage, http://www.wartburg.edu/registrar/trreq.html.
+Grades, grade point averages, and academic status are not released to other institutions or individuals without students’ consent.